bezirg/abs2haskell/README.md

 - The `alex` Haskell lexer (do `cabal install alex`)
 - The `happy` Haskell parser (do `cabal install happy`)

 The grammar lies under `src/ABS.cf`.
 After your modifications, run:

 ~~~
 make grammar
 ~~~

 to generate the Haskell source files.
-Then you do `make`, so the abs2haskell compiler can pickup any changes of the grammar.
+Then you (re)run `make`, so the abs2haskell compiler can pickup any changes of the grammar.